Last Updated on

 We’ll discuss these considerations and offer up our scope recommendations.
 Let us help you complete your AR platform armed with as much information as possible.

-While our wide-ranging lineup is by no means a comprehensive list, we’ve provided some of the best scopes that have been rated and tested by AR owners just like yourself.
+While the wide-ranging lineup of 15 scopes below is by no means a comprehensive list, we’ve provided some of the best scopes that have been rated and tested by AR owners just like yourself.

 QUICK LIST: Best AR 15 Scope 2019